gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 makes a distinction that has become indispensable.

 The liar knows the truth and deliberately says the opposite.
-The liar still operates within a framework where truth matters — they are trying to create a false belief about reality.
+The liar still operates within a framework where truth matters: they are trying to create a false belief about reality.

 The **bullshitter** is different.
 The bullshitter does not care whether what they say is true or false.
 They are not trying to describe reality.
-They are trying to create an impression — of competence, of authority, of relatability, of strength.
+They are trying to create an impression: of competence, of authority, of relatability, of strength.

 Truth is simply irrelevant to the bullshitter's enterprise.

 Frankfurt argues that bullshit is more corrosive to truth than lying.
 The liar, at least, respects truth enough to be threatened by it.
-The bullshitter's indifference is a deeper attack — it does not contest the truth; it makes truth beside the point.
+The bullshitter's indifference is a deeper attack: it does not contest the truth; it makes truth beside the point.

 Post-truth politics is, in Frankfurt's sense, structurally bullshit-producing.

-When the goal of political speech is not to inform but to perform — to signal tribal membership, to activate emotion, to dominate the news cycle — the truth-value of specific claims becomes irrelevant.
+When the goal of political speech is not to inform but to perform, to signal tribal membership, to activate emotion, to dominate the news cycle, the truth-value of specific claims becomes irrelevant.

-What matters is whether the claim *works* — whether it fires up the base, dominates the discourse, makes the opponent look weak.
+What matters is whether the claim *works*: whether it fires up the base, dominates the discourse, makes the opponent look weak.